ctbishop/EasyMon/README.md

     <property name="resizable">FALSE</property>

-This will be near the top of the file.
 If you have already installed EasyMon, easymon.ui will be in /usr/share/easymon/ui/.

 ### Changing the Default Update Interval
 To change the default selection for update interval, you can modify line 218